Decorator pattern: Obstacles of interfacing with decorators

 Applying combinations of decorators in diverse ways to a collection of objects introduces some problems interfacing with the collection in a way that takes full advantage of the functionality added by the decorators.
 The use of an Adapter or Visitor patterns can be useful in such cases.
 Interfacing with multiple layers of decorators poses additional challenges and logic of Adapters and Visitors must be designed to account for that.

 Architectural relevance

-Decorators support a compositional rather a top-down, hierarchical approach to extending functionality.
+Decorators support a compositional rather than a top-down, hierarchical approach to extending functionality.
 A decorator makes it possible to add or alter behavior of an interface at run-time.
 They can be used to wrap objects in a multilayered, arbitrary combination of ways.
 Doing the same with subclasses means implementing complex networks of multiple inheritance, which is memory-inefficient and at a certain point just cannot scale.
 Likewise, attempting to implement the same functionality with properties bloats each instance of the object with unnecessary properties.

 For the above reasons decorators are often considered a memory-efficient alternative to subclassing.

 Decorators can also be used to specialize objects which are not subclassable, whose characteristics need to be altered at runtime (as mentioned elsewhere), or generally objects that are lacking in some needed functionality.